ThorstenHeck/operator/README.md

-# Ansible-operator Docker Container
+# Operator Docker Container

-This project aims to enable KraB project member to run ansible against our infrastructure in a standarized way.
+This project aims to enable KraB project member to run ansible, packer and terraform against our infrastructure in a standarized way.
 Its intended as a quick helper, not to exemplify a structure.

 ## Installation